Green Tea: What Are Its Advantages And Disadvantages?

 FOR SKIN

 Anti-oxidants are highly beneficial for our skin and green tea contains many.
 It has polyphenols like flavonoids, a powerful anti-oxidants.
-It can reduce the formation of free radicals (known to play a role in aging and causing all sorts of diseases) in the body.
+It can reduce the formation of free radicals (known to play a role in ageing and causing all sorts of diseases) in the body.

 ALSO READ: Top Causes Of Wrinkles And Sagging Facial Skin